EEGKit/audio-smarc/doc/source/manualsmarc.rst

     If a non-exact conversion is acceptable, this may be a solution in complex situations.

 ``--ratios="L1/M1 L2/M2 ..."``
-    This options let the caller define explicitly the stages for the decomposition.
+    This options let the caller define explicitly the decomposition stages.